unparalleled-js/docs-1/docs/connectors/zuora.md

 ---

 # Zuora
 [Zuora](https://www.zuora.com/) is a cloud-based SaaS platform that specialises in handling the complexity of Order-to-Revenue processes for subscription based businesses.
-It has a suite of tools that handle billing and renewal cycles of customers and can also handle payment collection from customer.
+It has a suite of tools that handle billing and renewal cycles of customers and can also handle payment collection from customers.

 ## API version
 The Zuora connector uses [Zuora REST API](https://www.zuora.com/developer/api-reference/).
 Support for Zuora Collect APIs and RevPro APIs will be introduced in separate connectors.